 For example, if you want to be a pilot, you attend aviation school and learn for 5 years.
 To be a lawyer, you get a law degree after 5 years of learning.
 In the same way, if you want to be a boxer, you train and practice for 4/5 years.
 What makes you think that if you want to become a trader you can start tomorrow and become successful.

 If you want to succeed in trading, seek knowledge first.
+It does not have to be via a trading course but you need to seek it.
 Enroll in a trading school or subscribe to a trading signal that explains how they arrive at the signal.
 Get a mentor to guide you.